christorange/rxcellent/README.md

 If you are not able to use commitizen, try to format your git message as above.
 You need to manually close your feature issues.

+## Branch and issue criteria

+You can create an issue to assign a task to yourself/someone else, or report a bug.
+In developing, alwasy create your own branch, name it with _name/issue:/id_ or _name/theme_, commit to your own branch and submit a pull request.

+**Hint:** always check if there is new commit on the developing branch (and pull them) before you commit.

 ## Testing

 [Vitest](https://vitest.dev/) is used for automatic tests, run tests with `npm run test`